 Air tightness and controlled ventilation

-In order to benefit from air tightness, it is important to understand that eventually (depending on how airtight a building can get, which also depends on the effort put in), a building too air tight may then need to introduce energy recovery ventilation (ERV) or Heat recovery ventilation(HRV) depending on the type of climate a building is located in.
-An AWAIR device can be used as a building gets more and more air tight, alarming occupants of elevated CO2 greater than 1000ppm.
-With Indoor air temperature and humidity levels stabilized because of a better performing building envelope, CO2 levels can be controlled by opening a door, or a window, during the day when outdoor air temperatures and humidity levels are ideal.
+In order to benefit from air tightness, it is important to understand that eventually a building too airtight may then need to introduce energy recovery ventilation (ERV) or Heat recovery ventilation (HRV), depending on the type of climate a building is located in.
+An air quality monitoring device can be used as a building gets more and more airtight, alarming occupants of CO2 greater than 1000 parts per million (ppm).
+A high-performance building envelope means that CO2 levels can be controlled by opening a door, or a window, during the day when outdoor air temperatures and humidity levels are ideal.
 ERV/HRV systems take care of controlling CO2 ppm, while also filtering dust and pollen and recovering energy from the stale air.

-By blower door testing a building, it can be quickly understood whether a building is airtight enough to move towards forced ventilation with energy recovery.
+By blower door testing a building, it can be quickly understood whether a building is airtight enough to move towards mechanical ventilation with energy recovery.
 In an ideal world, no uncontrolled air exchange should be leaving a building.

 State of mind